-Appalachian National Scenic Trail, Gettysburg National Military Park, Valley Forge National Historical Park, Delaware Water Gap National Recreation Area and Independence National Historical Park are some of the well-known national parks of Pennsylvania. some of the well-known national parks of Pennsylvania.
+Appalachian National Scenic Trail, Gettysburg National Military Park, Valley Forge National Historical Park, Delaware Water Gap National Recreation Area, and Independence National Historical Park are some of the well-known national parks of Pennsylvania. some of the well-known national parks of Pennsylvania.
 The Pennsylvania National Parks Map outlines the location of all the important historic, scenic and recreational zones of the state.
 Appalachian National Scenic Trail of Pennsylvania boasts of a pastoral and wooded landscape along with a scope for hiking.
 Gettysburg National Military Park takes the tourists to the days of Civil War and offers opportunities for a campfire, a walk into the battlefield, and summer ranger activities.

 Valley Forge National Historical Park of Pennsylvania reminds of the Revolutionary War and is known to offer many outdoor options like boating, biking, and nature walks, among others.
 Delaware Water Gap National Recreation Area is intersected by the scenic Middle Delaware river and the Kittatinny Ridge in the nearby location provides hiking opportunities.
-Independence National Historical Park is yet another interesting site which houses the Independence Hall and the Liberty Bell Center.
+Independence National Historical Park is yet another interesting site that houses the Independence Hall and the Liberty Bell Center.

 Fort Necessity National Battlefield and Allegheny Portage Railroad National Historic Site are some other famous national parks of the state.
 The Pennsylvania state map indicates the geographical position of the prominent national parks of the place.